-One concern regarding adolescent immunisation is a rare side effect of inflammation of the heart muscle (myocarditis) or membrane surrounding the heart (pericarditis) that has been observed after receipt of the second dose of BNT162b2, especially in young men.6 Mixed schedules with alternative vaccines used for the second dose, or using fractional doses of COVID-19 vaccines, could be an alternative that allows protection against COVID-19 while avoiding a second full dose of BNT162b2, and could also help deploy existing stocks of vaccine as effectively as possible.
+One concern regarding adolescent immunisation is a rare side effect of inflammation of the heart muscle (myocarditis) or membrane surrounding the heart (pericarditis) that has been observed after receipt of the second dose of BNT162b2, especially in young men.
+Mixed schedules with alternative vaccines used for the second dose, or using fractional doses of COVID-19 vaccines, could be alternatives that allow protection against COVID-19 while avoiding a second full dose of BNT162b2, and could also help deploy existing stocks of vaccine as effectively as possible.

 Accordingly, Cohort A of this study will determine the side effect profile, and the immune responses of heterologous and/or fractional COVID-19 prime vaccination schedules in adolescents, using BNT162b2 as a first dose, and a second dose administered from 8 weeks later of either BNT162b2 (full or one-third dose) or NVXCoV2373 (full dose).
-Following the JCVI recommendation on 29th November 2021 that all 12 to 15 year-olds should be offered a second dose of BNT162b2 vaccine, no new participants were enrolled and the study design for Cohort A was amended to focus on immune response to BNT162b2.
+Following the JCVI recommendation on 29th November 2021 that all 12- to 15-year-olds should be offered a second dose of BNT162b2 vaccine, no new participants were enrolled and the study design for Cohort A was amended to focus on immune response to BNT162b2.
 After this date, participants recruited and not yet immunised with their second dose were randomised 1:1 to either full or one-third dose BNT162b2 for their second vaccination; participants were no longer randomised to the Novavax arm of the study to prioritise the arms of the study that were likely to be more policy relevant.
 This did not reflect any concern regarding the safety or immunogenicity of the Novavax vaccine.
 A further review of the study design was undertaken following an interim analysis, and on 3rd February 2022, the study Trial Steering Committee advised to stop recruitment for Cohort A. It was also decided to add a new cohort to the study to investigate possible strategies for a third dose of COVID-19 vaccine in adolescents, given a third dose is now recommended for those 16 years and above (as well as for younger high-risk groups).

-Cohort B of this study will determine the side effect profile, and the immune responses to a third dose of COVID-19 vaccination in adolescents, given at least three months after completion of a two-dose prime schedule administered in the community (two full doses of BNT162b2 given at least 8 weeks apart).
+Cohort B of this study will determine the side effect profile, and the immune responses to a third dose of COVID-19 vaccination in adolescents, given at least three months after completion of a two-dose prime schedule (two full doses of BNT162b2 given at least 8 weeks apart).
 Participants will be randomised to receive 30μg BNT162b2, 10μg BNT162b2 (given as 0.1ml of adult formulation), 10μg BNT162b2 (given as 0.2ml of paediatric formulation), NVXCov2373 (full dose) or two doses of 4CMenB (Meningococcal Group B vaccine, control group).
-The control group will be offered 30μg BNT162b2 vaccine 6 months after enrolment in the study (or earlier if a 3rd COVID-19 vaccine dose is routinely recommended for 12 to 15 yearolds before the 6 month timepoint).
+The control group will be offered a full dose of Pfizer-BioNTech bivalent vaccine (Comirnaty Original/Omicron BA.1, 15μg /15μg per dose) 6 months after enrolment in the study (or earlier if a 3rd COVID-19 vaccine dose is routinely recommended for 12 to 15 year-olds before the 6 month timepoint).